-Pucara's business is the acquisition, prospection, exploration and development of precious and base metal mineral concessions in Peru.
+Pucara's business is the acquisition, exploration and development of precious and base metal properties in Peru.
 The Company is actively exploring a number of its exploration stage projects as well has optioned some of its projects to other companies.
 The Company's office is located at #2110 - 650 West Georgia Street, Vancouver, British Columbia, V6B 4N9.

-The following discussion of the Company's financial condition and results of operations should be read in conjunction with its interim consolidated financial statements and the related notes for the period ended March 31, 2021.
+The following discussion of the Company's financial condition and results of operations should be read in conjunction with its consolidated financial statements and the related notes for the period ended December 31, 2021.

 All monetary amounts are in Canadian dollars unless otherwise specified.
-The effective date of this MD&A is May 26, 2021.
+The effective date of this MD&A is April 29, 2022.